MoMA’s commitment

 All MoMA galleries, entrances, and facilities are wheelchair accessible.
 Entrances with power-assist doors are located on 53rd and 54th streets between Fifth and Sixth avenues.

 If you or someone in your visiting group has limited mobility, uses a wheelchair, or has difficulty standing still for long periods of time for any reason, you do not have to wait in line.
-Alert any of the security officers stationed in the lobby or a guest assistant and you will be skipped ahead.
+Alert any of the security officers stationed in the lobby or a guest assistant and you will be skipped ahead to the front of the line.

 All restrooms are wheelchair accessible.
 Restrooms are located on all floors except the Theater 2 level and the entry level of the Cullman Education and Research Building.